mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 And I wound up going to Russia and moving to Moscow and I took a job earning $6 a month, working for Moscow Physical Technical Institute.
 And what I was doing there...
 I was...
-The reason why I studied Russian was that I was very interested in ending the cold war and then the Berlin wall fell and it solved...
+The reason why I studied Russian was that I was very interested in ending the Cold War and then the Berlin wall fell and it solved...
 That problem solved itself.
 So I wound up in Moscow doing a study on military conversion, sort of swords into plowshares.
 And that was very interesting, but then that company